DiegoLolzano/DiegoLolzano/README.md

 Mechatronics Engineering student from Mexico.
-Robotics programming mentor and Motorsport Enthusiast
+<br> Robotics programming mentor and Motorsport Enthusiast

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->